publisha/publisha.github.io/pages/create_speare_play_web.md

   [deb319f2]: https://code.visualstudio.com/download "Grab VS code"

+### VSCode Extensions

+You need 3 extensions to help with this work.

+- Live server
+- Prettier
+- Github Pull Requests

 ## Now we need to create the Github repository

 Here are the steps:

 [Create a Github Account][8c08ca4b] (if you do not already have one) and login to the account.

+The final URL of your web site will include your username so be careful when choosing this name.

+Here is an example:

+> Let's say your username is *unicorn*, then the URL of your web site will be `unicorn.github.io` .
+Your username may also be referred to as the owner name of your account.

 If you already have an account then login at [github.com](https://github.com)